actionjacksonmods/jaxscript/README.md

 Download jaxscript-version.jpack to somewhere.
 Open Terminal or Command Prompt.
 CD to where the file is.
-Run this command - jax -PACKAGE install jaxscript ~jaxscript-version.jpack.
+Run this command. jax -PACKAGE install jaxscript ~jaxscript-version.jpack.
 Let it install JaxScript.
 Done!